Ask Our Garden Experts: Questions and Answers from 2017

 As a general rule, prune evergreens with more caution and less drastic cuts than you would apply to deciduous plants, due to evergreen’s slower growing nature.
 Light, periodic pruning — over several years — may be needed to remedy this empty space in the tree.

 Q: We have an issue with raspberries.
 We get fruit, but for several years many of the berries are not complete.
 The attached photo is typical.
 Is this just a lack of pollination?
 Could this be related to soil acidity or nutrients?

-A: It is due to lack of sufficient pollination.
-Here’s a good article about it, The Importance of Pollinators.
-The article also gives information on how to cultivate more native bees and bumblebees (excellent pollinators of raspberries).
+A: Your raspberry problem is due to lack of sufficient pollination.
+The Importance of Pollinators gives tips on how to cultivate more native bees and bumblebees (excellent pollinators of raspberries).

 Q: I am looking for recommendations for landscape trees in front on my recently-built home.
 We are looking for a single trunk with lacy see-through foliage (not wanting to block the home views) and hopefully slow growing.
 The current trees fit the bill aesthetically — Himalayan Birch — however, they have a borer disease as diagnosed by a tree specialist.
 I am willing to try again with the same type of tree, but want to explore other options, too, and am looking for recommendations for this unique location.
 I also plan on installing an irrigation system this spring to counter the summer dryness.
 The planting bed around the trees is mulched.

 A: I think you’ll find our bulletin about Maine’s native plants helpful.
 It gives a plant list with light and moisture requirements, expected height, and comments about conditions in which the plant grows.
 You’ll need to scroll down a bit to reach the plant list, which starts off with trees but also includes shrubs, ferns, flowering plants, etc. Our bulletin about nurseries and garden centers offers resources on native plants (wholesale and retail).